-The audit committee reviewed and discussed with management the Company's audited consolidated financial statements for the year ended December 31, 2017, including a discussion of the acceptability and appropriateness of significant accounting policies and management's assessment of the effectiveness of the Company's internal control over financial reporting.
+The audit committee reviewed and discussed with management the Company's audited consolidated financial statements for the year ended December 31, 2018, including a discussion of the acceptability and appropriateness of significant accounting policies and management's assessment of the effectiveness of the Company's internal control over financial reporting.
 The audit committee discussed with the Company's independent registered public accounting firm matters related to the conduct of the audits of the Company's consolidated financial statements and internal control over financial reporting.
 The audit committee also reviewed with management and the independent registered public accounting firm the reasonableness of significant estimates and judgments made in preparing the consolidated financial statements, as well as the clarity of the disclosures in the consolidated financial statements and related notes.

-The audit committee has discussed with the Company's independent registered public accounting firm the matters required to be discussed by the Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
-AU Section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T.
+The audit committee has discussed with the Company's independent registered public accounting firm the matters required to be discussed by Public Company Accounting Oversight Board ("PCAOB") Auditing Standard No. 1301, Communications with Audit Committees.
 These discussions included, among other things:

-- The independent registered public accounting firm's judgments about the quality, not just the acceptability, of the Company's accounting principles as applied in the Company's consolidated financial statements; - The critical accounting policies and practices used by the Company; - Any alternative treatments within U.S. generally accepted accounting principles for policies and practices related to material items that have been discussed with management, including ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent registered public accounting firm; - Methods used to account for significant or unusual transactions; - The effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus: - The process used by management in formulating particularly sensitive accounting estimates and the basis for the firm's conclusions regarding the reasonableness of these estimates; - Any disagreements with management over the application of accounting principles, the basis for management's accounting estimates, and the disclosures in the consolidated financial statements; - Any audit adjustments and any uncorrected consolidated financial statement misstatements; and - Other material written communications between the independent registered public accounting firm and management.
+- The independent registered public accounting firm's judgments about the quality, not just the acceptability, of the Company's accounting principles as applied in the Company's consolidated financial statements; - The critical accounting policies and practices used by the Company; - Any alternative treatments within U.S. generally accepted accounting principles for policies and practices related to material items that have been discussed with management, including ramifications of the use of such alternative disclosures and treatments and the treatment preferred by the independent registered public accounting firm; - Methods used to account for significant or unusual transactions; - The effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus; - The process used by management in formulating particularly sensitive accounting estimates and the basis for the firm's conclusions regarding the reasonableness of these estimates; - Any disagreements with management over the application of accounting principles, the basis for management's accounting estimates, and the disclosures in the consolidated financial statements; - 18

+- Any audit adjustments and any uncorrected consolidated financial statement misstatements; and - Other material written communications between the independent registered public accounting firm and management.